Henry A. Tandy Centennial Park

 Historic Significance

-Henry A. Tandy Centennial Park is a historic and cultural centerpiece located in downtown Lexington, Kentucky, at the historic Courthouse Square.
-The site, once known as Cheapside Park, was reimagined and renamed in 2020 to honor Henry A. Tandy, a renowned African-American stonemason and entrepreneur who made significant contributions to Lexington's architectural landscape.
+Located in the heart of downtown Lexington, Kentucky, Henry A. Tandy Centennial Park is both a peaceful retreat and a powerful reminder of our shared history.
+Once known as Cheapside Park, this special spot at the historic Courthouse Square was reimagined and renamed in 2020 to honor Henry A. Tandy, a remarkable African-American stonemason and entrepreneur whose skilled hands helped shape Lexington's architectural character.

 Features and Amenities